Toyota Research Institute of North America, Ann Arbor, Michigan, USA

 Mechanical Engineering Department, Dalhousie University, Halifax, Nova Scotia, Canada

 One way of storing thermal energy is through the use of latent heat energy storage systems.
 One such system, composed of a cylindrical container filled with paraffin wax, through which a copper pipe carrying hot water is inserted, is presented in this paper.
 It is shown that the physical processes encountered in the flow of water, the heat transfer by conduction and convection, and the phase ...

 R.E.
 White & Associates LLC, Columbia, South Carolina, USA

 Department of Chemical Engineering, University of South Carolina, Columbia, South Carolina, USA

 The existing lithium ion battery model in COMSOL’s Multiphysics software is extended to include the thermal effects.
 The thermal behavior of a lithium ion battery is studied during the galvanostatic discharge process with and without a pulse.
 The existing lithium ion battery model in COMSOL 3.5a is extended by adding an energy balance and the temperature dependence of properties of ...

-Michigan State University, East Lansing, Michigan, USA
+Michigan State University, Michigan, USA

 Porous media fluid dynamic modeling has been widely explored and utilized in many academic and industrial applications.
 Cross flow filtration being one attractive application, whereas the fluid and filtrate flow parallel the porous media, and thereby induce shearing stress along the membrane surface to reduce fouling.
 In modeling porous media flow, it is common to describe the porous domain by ...